NBISweden/workshop-genome_annotation/labs/augustus_training.md

 ## Training Augustus

-cd into the folder and then load all modules that we will need to train Augustus
+Move into the folder where we will train Augustus
 ```
 cd $augustus_training_path
 ```

-You will need to symlink all data you will need such as the gff files from the first run of maker and the chromosome 4 fasta sequence.
+You will need to symlink the evidence-based annotation (the gff annotation file from the first run of maker) and the genome fasta sequence.
 ```
-ln -s $structural_annotation_path/maker/maker_evidence/maker.gff maker_no_abinitio.gff
+ln -s $structural_annotation_path/maker/maker_evidence/maker.gff maker_evidence.gff
+ln -s $data/genome/genome.fa
 ```
 ## Compile a set of training and test genes

 First step is to select only the coding genes from the maker.gff file and remove all tRNA ( :bulb: **Tips**: in this case there no tRNA but it is important to remove them)
 ```
-gff3_sp_splitByLevel2Feature.pl -g maker_no_abinitio.gff -o maker_results_noAbinitio_clean
+gff3_sp_splitByLevel2Feature.pl -g maker_evidence.gff -o maker_results_noAbinitio_clean
 ln -s maker_results_noAbinitio_clean/mrna.gff
 ```
 In this folder you will need to create different folders